harvard-lil/nuremberg/README.md

 #### Solr

-Solr indexes are defined in relevant `search_indexes.py` files, and additional indexing configuration is in the `search/templates/search_configuration/solr.xml` file used to generate `schema.xml`.
+Solr indexes are defined in relevant `search_indexes.py` files, and additional indexing configuration is in the `search/templates/search_configuration/schema.xml` file used to generate `solr_conf/schema.xml`.

 The Solr schema must be maintained as part of the deploy process.
-When deploying an updated schema, make sure to generate and upload the `schema.xml` file using `manage.py build_solr_schema`, then run a complete reindexing.
+When deploying an updated schema, make sure to generate and upload the `schema.xml` and `solrconfig.xml` files created by using `manage.py build_solr_schema --configure-dir=solr_conf`, then run a complete reindexing.

 > WARNING: Be cautious when doing this in production-- although in general reindexing will happen transparently, certain schema changes will cause a `SCHEMA-INDEX-MISMATCH` error that will cause search pages to crash until reindexing completes.